spicywebau/commerce-afterpay/README.md

 ## Overview

-A Craft CMS plugin adds Afterpay as a gateway for Craft Commerce.
+A Craft CMS plugin that adds Afterpay as a gateway for Craft Commerce.

-Supports
+Supports:

 - Purchase or Manual payment type.
 - Refunds, full and partial.